 And, no, I don’t believe that he would have brought it to school when he came back as a teacher and put it in the classroom cupboard and forgotten about it, either.
 If he wanted to refer to those annotations during the course of developing his lesson plans, he would have put it in his desk.
 And probably locked the drawer.
 Or kept it in his office, or in his own quarters.
 And he would certainly not have left it in the cupboard after he was finally appointed to the DADA position and needed to clear his stuff out of the Potions classroom to make way for Slughorn.

-So, did he lose the book some time after 6th year and never got it back?
+So, did he lose the book some time after 6th year and never get it back?
 Or are we — and Harry — being played?

 Given that these contradictions have been handed to us, and, for the most part, called to our attention a second time, by an author with a track record for leading her readers up the garden path, I thought that it was worth considering that we could be being played.

-It is my opinion, stated elsewhere, repeatedly, that we were handed some very flashy and very bogus answers over the course of HBP.
+It is my opinion, stated elsewhere, repeatedly, that we were handed some very flashy and very bogus answers for things over the course of HBP.

 We were handed the “official” Riddle backstory.
 In fact we were invited to believe that we now knew everything about the life of Tom Marvolo Riddle.

 — Except for any reason why he ever made the choices he did.
 By the time we and Albus caught up to him when he was 11, those choices were long made and he was already well down the road his life has since taken, and we haven’t a clue why.